HassanAbdelwahed/Library-Management-System/README.md

 All Api Required are implemnted

 I used Swagger for Api documentation.
-After Run The Application put this link [http://localhost:8080/swagger-ui/index.html] in the broswer to interact with Apis implemented in this application.
+After Run The Application put this link [http://localhost:8080/swagger-ui/index.html] in the broswer to interact with Apis implemented in this application. <br />
 API Documnentation [https://github.com/HassanAbdelwahed/Library-Management-System/blob/main/Api_End_Point_documentation.pdf]

 ## Data Storage: